In daily life, most of us will find ourselves in situations that cause anxiety.

 Our experiences of mental health are closely linked to the challenges we face as a community, from experience of homophobia and discrimination to accepting our own identity and the pressure to conform to a heteronormative society, sometimes known as minority stress.

 Our mental health is also shaped by other health inequalities.
 From higher rates of poor sexual health and alcohol/substance use to pressures within our own communities, such as body image and age.

 Anxiety often impacts trans men’s ability to live their lives as they wish.

 There are a number of different reasons trans men may experience anxiety from issues accessing healthcare, discrimination in the workplace, and coming out.

 Anxiety can often be linked to the process of transitioning and experiences of interactions with health professionals.
-These professionals can play a pivotal role in whether someone is able to transition or not.
+These professionals can play a pivotal role in whether they are able to transition.